kronosta/y1-language/DOCUMENTATION.md

 - `W` - The rest of the line should be two comma-separated integers, the first being the number of leading spaces and the second being the number of trailing spaces.
   Consume one more line and apply the whitespace.
+- `G` - The most powerful out of all of them, it uses the rest of the line as a grave-escaped string, allowing you to mix tabs, spaces, question marks, odd Unicode characters, etc.

 To escape `[<?>]`, you can use W since it treats the third line literally:
 ```